hannobraun/stack-assembly/README.md

 ### Interpreter API

 The StackAssembly interpreter is packaged as a library.
-That library's documentation documents the API, but also provides some information on the language.
+That library's documentation covers mainly the interpreter API, but also provides information on the language.
 Right now, you must build the documentation locally to access it.
 With a working [Rust] setup, you can do so by running `cargo doc --open`.

 [Rust]: https://rust-lang.org/